European shares extend 2-week slide on Fed jitters

 "It could be a first cut in quantitative easing, or a time frame for it.
 All in all, the market is pricing in some kind of tapering in December, but there's no panic, just some profit taking."

-The provisional budget deal in Washington this week has triggered speculation the Fed could start trimming its bond-buying programme as early as next week.
+A provisional budget deal in Washington this week has sparked speculation the Fed could start trimming its bond-buying programme as early as next week.

 Investor sentiment was also hurt on Thursday by data that showed euro zone industrial output dropped at its worst monthly rate in more than a year in October, a sign the region's recovery remains fragile.

-Banking shares were among the biggest losers, with Commerzbank losing 2.5 percent and UBS down 1.9 percent.
+Banking shares were among the biggest losers, with Commerzbank down 2.8 percent and UBS down 1.5 percent.

-The euro zone's blue-chip Euro STOXX 50 index fell 0.7 percent at 2,928.12 points, after testing a key support level at 2,926.19 points, representing the index's 100-day moving average.
+The euro zone's blue-chip Euro STOXX 50 index was down 0.6 percent at 2,930.65 points, after testing a key support level at 2,926.19 points, representing the index's 100-day moving average.
 Breaking below it would send a technical bearish signal.

 For Psigma Investment Management's fund manager Tim Gregory, however, the current pull-back represents a buying opportunity.